lornevgreen/CloudBank-V2/README.md

 }
 ```

-Response if fail because ticket is bad:
+Response if fail because the ticket is bad:
 ```http
 {
 "bank_server":"Bank.CloudCoin.Global",